Tessa Blackstone, Baroness Blackstone: Politics

 She is a Labour life peer and sits in the House of Lords, having been created Baroness Blackstone, of Stoke Newington in Greater London, on 18 March 1987.
 Originally on the Opposition front bench in House of Lords, Blackstone held a succession of portfolios during her time at Birkbeck.

 Self-described as 'vintage' rather than old or new Labour, Blackstone was Minister for Education at the Department of Education from 1997 to 2001 then Minister for the Arts at the Department of Culture, Media and Sport 2001–2003.
 While in her position here she attended The European Higher Education Area Ministerial Conferences and was a member of the European Ministers of Education that signed The Bologna Declaration of 19 June 1999.

 On 15 September 2010, Blackstone, along with 54 other public figures, signed an open letter published in The Guardian, stating their opposition to Pope Benedict XVI's state visit to the UK.

 Current activities

 She is a Patron of Humanists UK and chairs the Royal Institute of British Architects (RIBA) trust.
 She is an honorary associate of the National Secular Society.
-In 2009, she became the chair at Great Ormond Street Hospital, and later in 2010, she became chair at British Library, a 4-year term.
-In September 2012, she joined the board of the Orbit Group housing association as its future chair.
+In 2009 she became the chair at Great Ormond Street Hospital, and in 2010 she became chair at the British Library, a 4-year term.
+In September 2012 she joined the board of the Orbit Group housing association as its future chair.

-In January 2013, she became co-chair at the Franco-British Council together with Christian de Boissieu, an organisation which looks to promote better understanding between Britain and France and to contribute to the development of joint action.
+In January 2013, she became co-chair at the Franco-British Council together with Christian de Boissieu, an organisation that seeks to promote better understanding between Britain and France and to contribute to the development of joint action.
 She is the chair to the British Section of the council.
 She became the Chair of the Bar Standards Board in January 2018.